 There are so many things to consider from budget to quality, to features and functionality, that it can leave your head spinning.
 You might have some questions and concerns about buying a product of this type.
 How big?
 Which style?
 What features do you need?
 Which features are just for show?
 This article should help it all make sense.

 Types of Double Strollers

 Double products come in two basic types, side-by-side (where the seats are next to one another), and inline or tandem (where the seats are one in front of the other).
 Both types have benefits and drawbacks.
 The choice of which style is right for your children depends on what you are hoping for and what your children require.

 The double products with the seats next to one another are one of the more common styles.
 These strollers usually offer identical experiences for both passengers with seats and canopies with similar properties and adjustability.
 Both passengers have equal sized seats, recline options, stow pockets (some models), and protection from the elements.
 Many have two canopies, so each rider has custom coverage, but even the Joovy Scooter X2 with a single canopy for both, still offers ample protection for both passengers.
 Side-by-side products are relatively wide and can be harder to navigate through narrow spaces and some doorways.
 They often create a wider folded package and can be a little tricky to lift and store with their awkward size, especially if they have a 3-wheel design.
 Even though these products can be tricky in a tight spot, they did score higher for maneuverability than the inline models.

-While our full review explains how the products were tested and rated, you'll also want to consider the performance metrics of how the strollers function, and how easy they are to use.
+While our full review explains how the products were tested and rated, you'll also want to consider the performance metrics of how the stroller functions, and how easy they are to use.
 Sorting through the products by their performance and features is just as important as how the products scored in each test, especially if certain features are non-negotiable in your mind.
 This kind of information can help narrow the field for finding the final winner for your family.